klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 	},
 }

-// Send via a sendParam object with a from field defined (with data)
+// Send via a sendParam object with the from field given (with data)
 > kip8Instance.safeTransferFrom('0x{address in hex}', '0x{address in hex}', 11, '0x1234', { from: '0x{address in hex}' }).then(console.log)

 // Set from in kip8Instance.options.from